baudren/montepython_public/sphinx-documentation/getting_started.rst

 followed by the name of a directory or of several chains, e.g.
 :code:`-info chains/myrun/` or :code:`-info chains/myrun/2012-10-26*
 chains/myrun/2012-10-27*`.
-There is no need to pass an input file with parameter names since they have all been stores in the :code:`log.param`.
+There is no need to pass an input file with parameter names since they have all been stored in the :code:`log.param`.

 Information on the acceptance rate and minimum :math:`-\log{\cal L}=\chi^2_{\rm eff}/2` is written in :code:`chains/myrun/myrun.log`.
-Information on the convergence (Raferty \& Lewis test for each chain paramater), on the best fit, mean and minimum credible interval for each parameter at the 68.26\%, 95.4\%, 99.7\% level are written in horizontal presentation in :code:`chains/myrun/myrun.h_info`, and in vertical presentation in :code:`chains/myrun/myrun.v_info` (without
+Information on the convergence (Gelman-Rubin test for each chain parameter), on the best fit, mean and minimum credible interval for each parameter at the 68.26\%, 95.4\%, 99.7\% level are written in horizontal presentation in :code:`chains/myrun/myrun.h_info`, and in vertical presentation in :code:`chains/myrun/myrun.v_info` (without